defrosterlaunch day

 TiresStandard radial run up to 45 lbs

-Conversion Time4 months of half time work.
-Still more to do.
+Conversion Time4 months of half time work, much of it having nothing to do with

 Conversion Cost$5000